kytos/of_core/README.rst

 -  send a feature request after echo reply;
 -  update flow list of each switch;
 -  update features;
--  handle all input messages;
+-  handle all input messages.

+Besides the operations related to the messages above and OpenFlow handshake, this NApp emits basic OpenFlow status events.

 ##########
 Installing